5.7x28mm vs. 223 Rem: Which Is Better For CQB?

 Cartridge Specs

-One major similarity between 5.7x28 vs 223 is that they fire the same diameter bullet: 0.224”.
-However, this is where their similarities end.
+One major similarity between the 5.7x28 and 223 is their bullet diameter: 0.224”.
+This is where their similarities end.

-The simple truth is that the 223 Remington is just a bigger cartridge than the 5.7x28.
-The 223 Rem towers over the 5.7 in terms of case length, and has more than double the case capacity to show for it.
-The 223 Rem’s max chamber pressure is also 5,000 psi higher.
+The 223 Remington is just a bigger cartridge than the 5.7x28.
+The 223 Rem towers over the 5.7 in terms of case length and has more than double the case capacity to show for it.
+The 223 Rem’s max chamber pressure is also 6,500 psi higher.

-Due to its larger capacity, the 223 Rem can fire heavier bullets at higher velocities.
+Thanks to its larger case capacity, the 223 Rem can fire heavier bullets at higher velocities.

 Recoil

 The 223 Remington is known for having low recoil for a rifle round.
-But as the 5.7x28 has half the powder charge and is firing lighter bullets, the 223 simply can’t keep up.
+But since the 5.7x28 has half the powder charge, a considerably lighter bullet, and a lower muzzle velocity, the 223 simply can’t keep up.

-Assuming a 7lb rifle, the 223 will have an average free recoil of around 4 ft-lbs compared to 1.2 ft-lbs for NATO standard 5.7x28.
-To put this in perspective, a high-velocity 40 grain 22 LR cartridge delivers approximately 0.15 ft-lbs of recoil energy when fired in a 7lb rifle.
+Assuming a 7 lb rifle, the 223 will have an average free recoil of around 4 ft-lbs; over three times as much as a NATO standard 5.7x28 round’s 1.2 ft-lbs.
+To put this in perspective, a high-velocity 40 grain 22 LR cartridge delivers approximately 0.15 ft-lbs of recoil energy when fired in a 7 lb rifle.

-The low recoil of the 5.7x28 is one of the key selling points for using it in a submachine gun, PDW, or handgun.
-In these types of firearms, having low muzzle flip helps keep the shooter on target during rapid or full-auto strings of fire.
-This allows the shooter to get a lot of shots on target in a very short period of time.
+Its low recoil is one of the key selling points for a 5.7x28 submachine gun, PDW or handgun.
+Low muzzle flip helps the shooter keep such firearms on target during rapid or full-auto strings of fire.
+That allows the shooter to get a lot of shots on target in a very short period of time.

-One thing that many shooters discover is that it takes some training to get used to the recoil impulse of the 5.7x28, especially in a handgun.
+Many shooters discover that it takes some training to get used to the recoil impulse of the 5.7x28, especially in a handgun.

-Although the free recoil on the 5.7x28 is low, its bottle-neck cartridge and relatively large powder charge cause a rather large report in a handgun like the FN Five-seveN or Ruger-5.7”.
-The recoil impulse is also described as fast and a little snappy, but with very little energy imparted to the hands.
+Although the 5.7x28’s free recoil is low, its bottleneck case and relatively large powder charge cause a rather large report in a handgun like the FN Five-seveN or Ruger-5.7.
+Its recoil impulse is also described as fast and a little snappy, but with very little energy actually imparted to the hands.

 Loud report and fast recoil can be a bit surprising at first, but they can be easily controlled with proper training and grip.